19 Things You Didn’t Know About Camilla, Queen Consort of the United Kingdom

 She and Charles were star-crossed

 The royal couple met in the early 1970s before Charles had ever met Diana.
-Although they felt instant attraction, the prince then left for a tour of duty with the Royal Navy without declaring his intentions—and so Camilla accepted a proposal from Army officer Andrew Parker Bowles, whom she married in 1973.
+Although they felt instant attraction, the then-prince left for a tour of duty with the Royal Navy without declaring his intentions—and so Camilla accepted a proposal from Army officer Andrew Parker Bowles, whom she married in 1973.
 “Everything in life is timing, and so often time deals you the wrong hand,” Camilla’s family friend Jane Churchill told Vanity Fair of the couple.
-Find out the real reason Charles didn’t marry Camilla in the first place.

 Camilla didn’t break up Charles’s marriage

 A devastated Charles was later reportedly pressured by his father, Prince Philip, into proposing to Diana.
 When asked in a television interview if he and Diana were in love, Diana responded, “Of course,” but Charles cryptically added, “Whatever ‘in love’ means.”

 It now seems clear that Charles and Diana were mismatched, and that Charles had never gotten over Camilla.
 However, Charles said in a later interview, when asked if he was faithful to Diana, “Yes, until it became irretrievably broken down, us both having tried.”
 Not until both Charles’s and Camilla’s marriages dissolved in the 1990s, and after Diana’s tragic death in 1997, were Charles and Camilla free to appear in public as a couple.